In Base 5 Quinary Is

 Composites have more than just these two factors.

-The number seventy-nine has the following 1 prime factor:
+The number sixty-eight has the following 2 prime factors:

 The prime factorization of a positive integer is the unique list of prime factors together with their multiplicities